Randy Gordon (boxing): New York State Athletic Commission

 Following Jesse Ferguson's February 6, 1993 victory over Ray Mercer, Gordon brought allegations that the fight was fixed to the New York State Police.
 Mercer was indicted for trying to bribe his opponent, but found not guilty.

 After the Buddy McGirt vs. Pernell Whitaker fight, Gordon and the commission were criticized for allowing McGirt, who had a torn rotator cuff, to compete.
 Gordon stated that he and commission doctor Barry Jordan had examined McGirt and were both convinced that he was in shape to fight.
 Afterwards, NcGirt admitted he had hid the shoulder injury from the Commissioner and the medical staff.

 On March 8, 1993, Commissioner Gordon--always an advocate of females being involved in the sport--assigned three female judges to score the Aaron Davis-Nick Rupa Super Middleweight main event at Madison Square Garden.
 It was the first time three female judges had been assigned to the same fight.
 They were Carol Castellano, Melvina Lathan and Barbara Perez.
 Both Lathan and Perez scored it 98-92 for Davis; Castellano had the same winner by a 97-93 score.

 In 1995, Commissioner Gordon approved females to box in New York State for the first time.
 Shortly after, Kathy Collins won a four-round decision against Lori Bishoff in Westbury, New York.

 Shortly after, Gordon was fired by Cuomo's successor in a customary political move.
 Gordon was replaced by former heavyweight champion Floyd Patterson.
-George Pataki.

 Later work

 From 1995 to 1997, Gordon was the Director of Boxing at Foxwoods Resort Casino.
 In 2007 he joined Sirius Satellite Radio as the host of a boxing and Mixed Martial Arts show.
 He and Gerry Cooney currently host At the Fights on SiriusXM.
+In June 2023, Gordon re-joined the staff of Ring Magazine as a columnist with "Commissioner's Corner."
+Gordon has written two books on boxing; "Ali" for young readers (Penguin Publishing, 2001) and "Glove Affair" (Rowman & Littlefield, 2019).

+Awards

+In 2004, Gordon was inducted into the New Jersey Boxing Hall of Fame.

+In 2016, he was inducted into the Ring 8 New York State Hall of Fame.

+In 2024, he was inducted into the Atlantic City Hall of Fame.

+In 2025, Gordon was inducted into the International Boxing Hall of Fame.